pzheng2/TomaToDo/README.md

 ## Tradeoffs/Decisions

-- Stops the timer when users switch between to-dos if the timer was running because it is less ambiguous.
-It would be difficult to figure out which to-do was being completed.
-The user might not know which to-do they started the timer on.
-Switching between to-dos might indicate they are working on multiple to-dos even though they should only be working on one.
-Also, they should be working on their to-do not looking through the to-dos if the timer is running.
+- I automatically stops the timer whenever the user switches between TODOs.
+This removes the possibility of multiple timers running at once while also disincentivizes the user from looking through their TODOs while their timer is running.

 - Allows user to pause/resume the timer.
 A user might have something urgent and can't complete a 25 minute interval.